scp756-221/course-site/docs/a7/page.md

 3. Click on the header labelled, `Run CI test`, opening up the (long) output from running the test.
 4. Scroll down the output to find the test output highlighted from your local run, marked by `=======` bars.

-Given that this test succeeded, you don't really need to read its output, but this skill will be useful later when a test fails.
+You may be disinclined to read the output as this test succeeded.
+But practice doing so as this will be useful for when a test does fail.

 ## Part 2:  Add Other Dev's changes